 Tasmanian devils have very long whiskers, which facilitate them to be area-oriented and locate the prey – especially at night.
 Because these animals forage after the dusk, they see better in the taints of black and white.
 It lets them react to the movement in a better way but they have a problem seeing still objects clearly.
 Its most dominant sense is hearing.
 They also have well-developed olfaction – they recognize smells from the distance of 1 km (0.6 mi).

 The Tasmanian devil’s fur is black with the characteristic white patches on its chest.
 16% of species do not have any fair patches on their body.

 The stink, the obstinateness and characteristic sounds

 The scared Tasmanian devil extracts a very unpleasant smell around it.
 It also gives out very loud bawls and while eating, it is extremely obstinate.
-The assigned name reveals all its features just as the cartoon, which presents the animal in an exaggerated way.
+The assigned name reveals all its features just like the cartoon, which presents the animal in an exaggerated way.

 Tasmanian devils are active at night and at daytime, they hide in dense vegetation or in burrows.
 It is speculated that these animals are nocturnal to avoid predators – mainly eagles and people.

 Young Tasmanian devils can climb trees very well but this ability disappears with the age.
 It is probably the result of the adaptation to the environment conditions.
 There have been the examples of cannibalism among these Tasmanian animals – adult species can even eat their young when they are very hungry.
-The young can hide on trees then.
+The young can hide in trees then.